Europe To Ban Single-Use Plastics

-I’m really happy to see this kind of political action taking place in Europe, and in a number of countries around the world.
-Just last month Jamaica announced a ban on a number of single-use plastic items (including bags, straws and styrofoam).
-They join Kenya, Morocco, and Rwanda (which was actually the world’s first country to introduce a ban back in 2007).
-It’s about time we see other nations step up!
+I’m really happy to see this kind of political action taking place in Europe!!
+And the EU isn’t alone in this either.
+Already a number of other countries have also made similar commitments.
+Just last month, Jamaica announced a ban on a number of single-use plastic items (including bags, straws and styrofoam).